 There’s a bit of sweetness to it that everyone loves too.
 I use my 6 or 8 quart crockpot for this so the mixture can spread out and cook evenly.

 - Like other casseroles the edges will get a bit more done than the center so keep that in mind.

-- Slow cooker – larger size is better so batter can spread out and cook evenly
+Of course you’ll need your favorite slow cooker.
+A larger size is better so batter can spread out and cook evenly.

 What about doubling this recipe?